The Undergraduate Program: The Bachelor's Degree

 - Aid information seekers

 - Apply the latest tools and technologies to the ever-increasing volume of information

-A key component of the BSIS program is its flexibility.
+A key component of the BSIS&AT program is its flexibility.
 Instruction is offered in a variety of formats, including face-to-face, online and blended, that allows you to balance classes with full-time or part-time employment.

 Special lectures hosted by the college and the department, feature renowned scholars who provide different perspectives and insights into the information science field.
 Our students and faculty are active members of different professional associations and learned societies, such as the iSchools consortium, the American Library Association, the American Society for Information Science and Technology, and the Knowledge & Information Professional Association.